One of the quieter but more important realizations over the last year has been how much platform lifecycle expectations have changed.

 We decided to leave most of the faulted IOMs alone to see what they would do, but after 2 hours we decided to attempt a reset of one IO module, and that just made it angry…

-Howdy everyone, this is Joe.
+Howdy y’all, this is Joe.
 I recently got accepted into the vExpert program for 2017 (second half) mostly based on internal and vendor community contributions.

 It’s now time to become a bit more social and share what I can with the wider community.